fbuireu/fbuireu/README.md

  💬 *Ask me about*: that time I invented a new risotto recipe during quarantine, or anything Gatsby-related.

  ⚡ *Fun fact*: I love a challenge.
-That's why I run half-marathons, I play guitar and still haven't given up on flipping tortillas.
+That's why I run half-marathons, I play the guitar and still haven't given up on flipping tortillas.
 I know I can do it.
 My girlfriend disagrees.

  📫 *How to reach me*: &nbsp;[![StackOverflow][1]][2] &nbsp; [![LinkedIn][3]][4] &nbsp; [![CodePen][5]][6] &nbsp; [![CodePen][7]][8] &nbsp; [![CodePen][9]][10] &nbsp; [![CodePen][11]][12] &nbsp; [![CodePen][13]][14]